MI7J/mangos/sql/additions/readme.txt

     cp 70 - Immunities for dispel type 5 and 6 should not remove causing auras but only restore visibility.
 Patch provided by KillerFrca cp 71 - Added debug logging of spelldifficulties cp 72 - Fixed spell 51690.
-Patch provided by Insider
+Patch provided by Insider cp 73 - Hack-fix for exploit and crash with InstanceMap::Add.
+Patch provided by Insider, rsa